KANH12/Air-Quality-Analysis/README.md

      * Filter invalid values (to avoid meaningless or corrupted data)
      * Prepare structured data for analysis

-   *`No additional transformations were applied because the dataset already contained all required columns`*
+   *`No further transformation was required since the dataset already contained all necessary columns.`*

 3. **Load**